 Introduction to materials informatics-intersection between materials science, computational methods, and big-data sciences; Foundational backgrounds- machine and statistical learning, ML-based materials science modeling, and implementations.
 Short overview of the contemporary trends in the field.

-Selected topics of special interest to students.
+Selected topics in physics of special interest to students.
 This course may be repeated for credit as an in-depth investigation of a single topic or as a survey of several topics.
-Prerequisite: Consent of the Instructor

 Guided reading and reporting on special topics by individual students under the guidance of faculty members.